Thomasssb1/reddit-2-video/README.md

 # reddit-2-video
 A simple command line script for generating a tiktok-style video with a large variety of different options to change the output. <br>
+View the wiki [here](https://github.com/Thomasssb1/reddit-2-video/wiki) for information on how to use reddit-2-video.

 ## Setup
 The easiest way to get started is to download one of the [releases](https://github.com/Thomasssb1/reddit-2-video/releases).
 The release includes all of the dart code precompiled but still requires python & ffmpeg ([see other dependencies](https://github.com/Thomasssb1/reddit-2-video#dependencies)).<br><br>